Zelenskyy says he won't sign weak deal that will only prolong war

 Blanar revealed that more visits by Slovak government representatives are planned for the coming year as a way of ensuring sustained dialogue and continued strengthening of the strategic partnership.

-International Cooperation and Support for Slovakia's UN Candidacy
+International cooperation and support for Slovakia's UN candidacy

-Blanar also discussed the mutual support between Azerbaijan and Slovakia on international platforms, particularly Slovakia’s candidacy for a non-permanent seat on the UN Security Council for the 2028-2029 term.
 According to Blanar, Azerbaijan’s support for Slovakia in this endeavor reflects the maturity and depth of their bilateral relations and their shared commitment to advancing common interests within multilateral organisations.

 Blanar noted Slovakia’s role as a NATO Contact Point Embassy in Baku.
 Slovakia has facilitated several visits from NATO Headquarters and the NATO Liaison Office in Georgia.
-Despite Azerbaijan not seeking NATO membership, it remains a valuable partner for the Alliance, contributing to operations such as ISAF and showing interest in various NATO programs.
+Despite Azerbaijan not seeking NATO membership, it remains a valuable partner for the Alliance, contributing to operations such as ISAF and showing interest in various NATO programmes.

 Blanar assessed the growing cooperation in military-technical and defence matters, particularly following agreements signed during Prime Minister Fico’s visit to Azerbaijan.
 Slovakia sees significant potential for joint projects and reciprocal procurement in defence, with both countries benefiting from shared expertise.